International Swimming Hall of Fame: 20th century

+21st century

 In 2017, the International Swimming Hall of Fame (ISHOF) merged its operations with Swimming World Magazine.
 The combination provided the International Swimming Hall of Fame with an outreach arm, that Swimming World can provide, to the athletes, coaches and volunteers around the world in aquatics.
 Brent Rutemiller will become the Chief Executive Officer overseeing the merger.

 Mission

 The Hall of Fame's mission is to collaborate with aquatic organizations worldwide to preserve, educate and celebrate the history of aquatic sports while promoting Every Child A Swimmer (Tackling the national epidemic of childhood drowning head on, the International Swimming Hall of Fame is a driving force behind nationwide legislation to require swim lessons for all children before they are admitted into kindergarten).

 Vision

 To be the global focal point for sharing cultures, showcasing events, increasing participation in aquatic sports and developing educational and lesson programs that promote swimming as an essential life-skill.